 On March 15, 2013 Sysorex Government Services, Inc. and Lilien Systems entered into a Business Finance Agreement (the "Agreement") as co-borrowers (the "Borrowers") with Bridge Bank, NA (the "Bank") pursuant to which the Borrowers obtained a revolving line of credit for up to \$5,000,000 with a maturity date of March 15, 2015.
-The Agreement was amended on August 29, 2013 (the "First Amendment") to increase the credit limit to \$6,000,000, and amend the asset coverage ratio to not less than (i) 1.0 to 1.0, tested as at the end of each month, commencing with the month ending September 30, 2013 and the performance-to-plan covenant was amended to state that the combined revenues and net income are not to deviate by more than 20% or \$100,000 from the projections of combined revenues and net income approved by Borrowers' boards of directors with respect to the rolling three month period ended on the date of determination, tested as at June 30, 2013, September 30, 2013, and the end of each month thereafter, commencing with the month ending October 31, 2013.
+The Agreement was amended on August 29, 2013 (the "First Amendment") to increase the credit limit to \$6,000,000, and amend the asset coverage ratio to not less than (i) 1.0 to 1.0, tested as at the end of each month, commencing with the month ended July 31, 2013, and (ii) 1.4 to 1.0, tested as at the end of each month, commencing with the month ended to state that the combined revenues and net income approved by Borrowers' boards of directors with respect to the rolling three month period ended on the date of determination, tested as at June 30, 2013, sont the end of each month thereafter, commencing with the month ending October 31, 2013.

 The Company and its wholly-owned subsidiary, Sysorex Federal Inc., entered into unconditional guarantees of all indebtedness under the Agreement and granted the Bank a continuing security interest in all assets of the Company and its subsidiary.
-The Company and Sysorex Federal pledged to the Bank all of the capital stock of Lilien Systems, Sysorex Federal and Sysorex Government Services, respectively.
-Lilien Systems and Sysorex Government Services each entered into an intercreditor subordination agreement subordinating their right of payment to the Bank.
+The Company and Sysorex Federal pledged to the Bank all of the capital stock of Lilien Systems, Sysorex Federal and Sysorex Government Services each entered into an intercreditor subordination agreement subordinating their right of payment to the Bank.